Menu

 Health and hygiene in Afghanistan?

 Afghanistan is a developing country with a very turbulent recent history.
-Healthcare is therefore very limited.
-Also in terms of hygiene, the standard is much lower than in the Western world.
+Healthcare is very limited.
+The local hygiene standard naturally differs from that of the Western World.
+Make sure you have enough hand sanitiser, sunscreen and insect repellent with you.

 Already know what you are looking for?